goreleaser/nfpm/www/docs/configuration.md

 name: foo

 # Architecture. (required)
-# This will expand any env var you set in the field, eg version: ${GOARCH}
+# This will expand any env var you set in the field, e.g. version: ${GOARCH}
 # The architecture is specified using Go nomenclature (GOARCH) and translated
 # to the platform specific equivalent.
 In order to manually set the architecture
 # to a platform specific value, use deb_arch, rpm_arch and apk_arch.